- Anatomy of a Scholarly Article

 Are there free websites that can help me to cite my sources?

-To learn more about formatting your paper and citing your sources in MLA, APA, or Chicago styles, we recommend the Research and Citation Resources at the Purdue Online Writing Lab (OWL)
+To learn more about formatting your paper and citing your sources in MLA or APA style, we recommend the Research and Citation Resources at the Purdue Online Writing Lab (OWL).